wbamberg/idl-reference/docs/nsIXULTemplateResult.md

 of this method.
 The question mark is considered part of the variable
 name, thus aVar should be ?name and not simply name.

-@param aVar the variable to look up

-@return the value for the variable or a null string if it has no value

 #### Parameters ####